-A versatile western stock horse must also be a cow horse and this class has been designed to demonstrate and measure the horse's ability to do cow work.
-Holding the saddle horn is permitted in this class.
-Timing will be done by the announcer.
-At the end of the time limit, the announcer will call time.
-If the time has not elapsed and the judge is satisfied that all requirements of the class have been met, the judge should blow the whistle for the contestant to quit work.
-The judge may blow a whistle at any time for the contestant to cease work for safety reasons.
-Judges will give credit for what they have seen.
-Only the judge may award a new cow to a contestant, by whistling twice, to replace a cow that will not honor a horse.
-Contestants must continue working until time is called to avoid a run content deduction.
+A versatile western stock horse must also be a cow horse, and this class has been designed to demonstrate and measure the horse's ability to do cow work.

+- A. Holding the saddle horn is permitted in this class. - B. Timing will be done by the announcer.
+At the end of the time limit the announcer will call time.
+If the time has not elapsed and judge is satisfied that all requirements of the class have been met, the judge should blow the whistle once for the contestant to quit work.
+The judge may blow a whistle at any time for the contestant to cease work for safety reasons. - C. Judges will give credit for what they have seen. - D. Only the judge may award a new cow to a contestant, by whistling twice, to replace a cow that will not honor a horse. - E. Contestants must continue working until time is called or whistle is blown to avoid a run content deduction. - F. Three levels of working cow horse classes: - 1.
+OPEN AND NON PRO DIVISIONS: There is a 3-minute time limit per horse and the work starts when the cow is turned into the arena.
+When there is 1-minute left on the time, the announcer will announce, "one minute".
+At 3-minutes, the announcer will call time.
+It is not required to use the whole 3-minutes.
+These classes consists of three parts: - a.
+Part One Boxing the Cow: Rider shall ride into the arena and face the cattle entry gate.
+The rider shall signal for their cow to be turned into the arena.
+Upon entry into the arena, the cow shall be controlled on the entry end of the arena for a sufficient amount of time to demonstrate the horse's ability to "hold" the cow.
+If the cow does not immediately challenge the horse, the rider shall aggressively move in on the cow to demonstrate his horse's ability to drive and block the cow on the entry fence.